l0w3/datathon2022-alex-gerard-laia-joan/README.md

   We could not find this challenge appropiete for us since it was too technical to the few time we had (32 hours) although it was quite interesting.

-  Update: After the teams that solved this challenge presented their solutions, I personally decided to give it a try since it envolves several techniques I would like to develop and I find this project appropiate to it, so I will shortly upload my approach towards solving this challenge
+  🔜 Update: After the teams that solved this challenge presented their solutions, I personally decided to give it a try since it envolves several techniques I would like to develop and I find this project appropiate to it, so I will shortly upload my approach towards solving this challenge.
 </details>

 <details>